ithacaxyz/porto/apps/docs/pages/rpc-server/wallet_createAccount.md

 The `context` as returned by [`wallet_prepareCreateAccount`] is passed in along with a signature over the account address by each admin key.

-The signatures over the account address is used to associate the keys with the account in the [`AccountRegistry`](#TODO).
+The signatures over the account address are used to associate the keys with the account in the [`AccountRegistry`](#TODO).

 ```ts
 type Request = {